Franciskadtt/Franciskadtt/README.md

 👩🏼‍💻 Currently studying Full Stack Development at Code Institute

-📚 Super interest in UX Design
+📚 Interest in UX Design

 ⛵️ Learning how to Sail